Jose Trevino Player Props: Yankees vs. Rays

-Jose Trevino -- with a slugging percentage of .484 in his past 10 games, including three extra-base hits -- will be in action for the New York Yankees against the Tampa Bay Rays, with Javy Guerra on the mound, on May 7 at 1:40 PM ET.
+Jose Trevino -- with a slugging percentage of .433 in his past 10 games, including two extra-base hits -- will be in action for the New York Yankees against the Tampa Bay Rays, with Drew Rasmussen on the mound, on May 11 at 7:05 PM ET.

 Jose Trevino Game Info & Props vs. the Rays